lucashnvarela/CouponWizard/README.md

 python main.py
 ```

 CouponWizard checks for available coupons before logging in to your BlackDesert account.
-If there are no coupons available, the script will not log in and will stop the execution.
-However, if there are coupons available, the script will log in to your account and automatically redeem them for you.
+If there are no new coupons available, the script will not log in and will stop the execution.
+However, if there are new coupons available, the script will log in to your account and automatically redeem them for you.

 **Note:** During the login process, you may need to complete additional authentication steps required by your account provider.
 If you fail to complete the required authentication, the script will not be able to log in to your account and redeem the coupons.